dlmacedo/starter-academic/content/authors/admin/_index.md

 PhD Candidate in Computer Science at CIn/UFPE, Brazil.

-Authored dozens of deep learning papers published in international peer-reviewed journals and conferences.
+Authored about fifty Deep Learning papers in Top Conferences and Journals.

 Top Conferences (NeurIPS, ICLR, ICML) and IEEE Journals Reviewer.